SmBe19/LD38/assetcreation/LD38Monologue.md

 Seeing the dark side of earth devoid of any light is haunting.
 How terrible.

 Is it possible at least someone survived?
-We should use a radio antenna to look for signals.
+Maybe we could look for signals with a radio antenna.

 > Radio antenna module is highlighted.